Theodor Bilharz Research Institute: Nursing School

 Affiliated to the hospital is a nursing school which graduated 295 students since 1998 up to 2001 with an average of 26 students per year to fulfill the needs of the Institute, the Ministry of health and other health organizations.

+In 2021, the Immunology and Therapeutic Evaluation Division at Institute was designated as a WHO Collaborating Center for Schistosomiasis Control for 3 years.